 The framing bias: a person will process the same information differently depending on how it is presented.
 Remember this one the next time you are offered a discount.
 You might believe 350€ for a certain service is over budget but feel different about a service that was 420€ with a special 20% discount just for you.

 The conservatism bias: people favor prior evidence over new evidence or info that has emerged.
 If in your hotel Tuesday and Wednesday are historically the busy days with higher rates you might just keep pricing this way even though it could be demand has shifted to Tuesday, Wednesday and Thursday which you wouldn’t know since you didn’t investigate.
 When making business decisions don’t trust gut feelings to much but fact check with real time data.

 Everyone experiences cognitive biases, but you can minimize the effect they will have on your hotel.
 The best way to avoid cognitive biases is to be aware of their existence and take measures.
 When you understand these thinking errors you are far more likely to spot them and rationalise.
 Usually it’s easier to spot them in others than in yourself.
-When making business decisions don’t trust gut feelings to much but fact check with real time data.
+When making business decisions don’t trust gut feelings too much but fact check with real time data.

-Our cloud-based business intelligence tool: Get Into More helps you filter out cognitive biases in the Meeting & Events Sales department.
+Our cloud-based business intelligence tool: Get Into More helps you filter out cognitive biases in the Meetings & Events department.
 Using the tool Sales teams have all information they need at their fingertips to make data driven and rational decisions.
 Going from the Dashboard where all KPI’s are presented at a glance to a Demand Calendar showing you exactly where the hot dates are.
 Everything is on there without you having to lift a finger.